Halina Reijn: 2000–2003: Toneelgroep Amsterdam and first film roles

-Later 2000s and brief break
+2004–2009: Black Book, La Voix humaine and brief hiatus from acting

 Compared to her previous years, 2004 was a year of rediscovery and recuperation for Reijn.
 During a production of Mourning Becomes Electra she approached and told Ivo van Hove: "Take me out of everything, remove me from all your plans, because I can't handle it anymore".
 She started to resent her work and needed a time-out from her work, friends and home.
 She was granted unpaid leave by Toneelgroep Amsterdam.
 In April of that year, on invitation of Renée Missel, who she met at the Oscars that spring, she travelled to Los Angeles.
 While staying in Los Feliz, and with a scholarship of the VandenEnde Foundation and Fonds Podiumkunsten, she attended an actors and directors lab under the guidance of Judith Weston.
 The following year, she returned to the stage with Shakespeare's The Taming of the Shrew, where she played the title character.
 The new interpretation of the play received glowing reviews, Reijn in particular got acclaim for her part as Katherina.
 Reijn also took part in Masterclass, a hidden camera fake documentary-style television film written and directed Hans Teeuwen.
 It follows Pierre Bokma playing as himself giving a master class together with his reclusive former mentor Peer Mascini to six theatre students.
 In the film, Reijn is one of the actors interviewed about their previous experiences with Mancini, the actors involved, however, aren't made aware that they are secretly being recorded.
 Also in 2005, she starred in Erik de Bruyn's poetry short Lentelied, based upon the poem Frühlingslied by J. C. van Schagen.

 In 2006, she starred in A Thousand Kisses, directed by Willem van de Sande Bakhuyzen, the final film before his death.
 It was released on 9 March in Dutch theaters.
 That same week, Huis van de toekomst (House of the Future) had its premiere at the Compagnietheater, Amsterdam.
 The multimedia play, written and directed by Carina Molier, stars a group of actors living in Big Brother-style house playing fictionalized versions of intellectuals, who Molier had previously interviewed, engaging in a science experiment.
 The piece also included video that was recorded prior and the actors could be viewed from every angle by the audience, who were also accompanied by a camera crew.
 Reijn played a media expert named Anna Tabaknikova that was based on Maja Kuzmanovic.
 She next played as the central character in Hedda Gabler.
 In contrast with other portrayals, Reijn approached the character in a more messy, unkept way who is more direct and frank in her dealings with others.
 While her performance received praise, the play itself was viewed less favourably.